INCISIVE-Training-Inference-Framework/FederatedLearningManager/README.md

 ```
 In the case that an external element needs to be notified in case of failure, please use the following command:
 ```
-docker run -it processor-resource-manager \
+docker run -it federated-learning-manager \
 -e COMMUNICATION_ADAPTER=$ENV_1 \
 -e AI_ENGINE_LINKAGE_ADAPTER=$ENV_2 \
 -e AI_ENGINE_MODEL_MANAGEMENT_ADAPTER=$ENV_3 \